Azure/slm-innovator-lab/README.md

 This hands-on lab is suitable for the following purposes:

-1. 1-day workshop / 2-day workshop
+1. 1-day workshop (4-7 hours depending on customer) / 2-day workshop with LLMOps hands-on
 2. Hackathon starter code
 3. Reference guide for SLM fine-tuning&serving PoC/Prototype